mariokerciku/wiki-daprworkshop/Lab-00-Preparing-your-machine.md

 eval $(minikube docker-env) # for WSL or bash terminal & minikube -p minikube docker-env --shell powershell | Invoke-Expression # for PowerShell
 ```
+> Repeat this action every time your codespace (re)starts.

 # Install Dapr
 Regardless of your setup, you will need to install the Dapr CLI and initialize the runtime.
 Dapr is a runtime that is installed through the command-line interface.
 You can download the CLI installation files from https://docs.dapr.io/getting-started/install-dapr-cli/